CarlosCuezva/dashboards-Grafana-Teslamate/README.md

 5. Press the "Import" button
 6. Press the "Upload JSON file" button
 7. Select JSON file from your computer
+8. Select the appropiate Teslamate datasource from the available droplist.
-8. And finally, press the "Import" button
+9. And finally, press the "Import" button

 ## Screenshots